 The street trees in the City of Sheboygan are an important part of the Urban Forest.
 The Urban Forest provides a multitude of aesthetic, economic, and environmental benefits to citizens, businesses, and visitors.
 The overall monetary value of the Urban Forest is over a million dollars.
 The City of Sheboygan values every individual tree.
 The Forestry Divison's mission is to protect trees.
 Trees are only removed when they pose a safety hazard.

 When a street tree is damaging a sidewalk this also creates a safety hazard.
 The City has a sidewalk program where it works with the residents to inspect damaged sidewalks.
 View the City of Sheboygan’s Sidewalk Program for more information.
-When a sidewalk is replaced the tree roots are cut 12” below the top edge of the concrete, this deters the tree roots from damaging the sidewalk in the future.
-Every time a City sidewalk is replaced due to tree root damage the City Forester.

 No. City ordinance prohibits homeowners from pruning terrace/right-of-way trees.
 Contact the City Forester if your tree is in need of pruning.